TomDav28/PHPTRAVEL_Tests/README.md

  **Given more time I would:**

-1. Fix mac compatibility issues
-2. Build the project into a standalone executable
+1. Build the project into a standalone executable
-3. Add more assertions regarding the page integrity.
+2. Add more assertions regarding the page integrity.
 Incuding base page properties that will provide more info on the top and bottom panels.
-4. Parametrize FlightTests more thoroughly (Modify every field)
+3. Parametrize FlightTests more thoroughly (Modify every field)
-5. Annotate the Page Object Modules, but I do think they are pretty self explanatory
+4. Annotate the Page Object Modules, but I do think they are pretty self explanatory
-6. Give test cases a unique name in favor of report analysis
+5. Give test cases a unique name in favor of report analysis